MicrosoftDocs/xamarin-docs/docs/ios/platform/wide-color.md

 ---
-title: "Wide Color"
+title: "Wide Color in Xamarin.iOS"
-description: "This article covers wide color and how it can be used in a Xamarin.iOS or Xamarin.Mac app." ms.prod: xamarin ms.assetid: 576E978A-F182-489A-83E4-D8CDC6890B24 ms.technology: xamarin-ios
+description: "This document discusses wide color and how it can be used in a Xamarin.iOS or Xamarin.Mac app.
+It also provides a high-level overview of many important color-related concepts such as color spaces, channels, and primaries." ms.prod: xamarin ms.assetid: 576E978A-F182-489A-83E4-D8CDC6890B24 ms.technology: xamarin-ios